Investing Through an Irish Holding Company Part V

 It is extremely difficult to make property investing materially more tax-efficient through an Irish holding company.
 However, there are a small number of structures and reliefs worth being aware of.

+The double holding company structure.
+One way to manage the close company surcharge is to ensure that profits are distributed rather than retained — but the distribution recipient matters enormously.
+If a dividend is paid directly to an individual, it is subject to income tax at rates up to 52%.
+That defeats the purpose.
+However, there is no tax on dividends paid from one Irish company to another Irish company.
+This creates an opportunity.
 By placing a holding company above the rental company, it is possible to pay a dividend upwards — with the correct election claims in place — and thereby avoid the close company surcharge at the rental company level, without triggering income tax at the shareholder level in the same breath.
 Done correctly, this structure could save approximately 15% in tax compared to simply retaining rental profits in a single close company.

 A Note of Caution